 Ecca's main areas are predominantly made of glass and stone and include a lounge, dining area, bar area, library, common veranda and swimming pool.
 Most of these offer lovely views, especially when the spekboom trees are in bloom, reaching over the valley until the steep shale cliff-faces in the distance – all within the Kwandwe Game Reserve.

-On the orange, brown and olive green sofas and chairs in the lounge you can while away time with various wildlife books and games from the large coffee table.
+On the cream and dusky blue sofas and chairs in the lounge you can while away time with various wildlife books and games from the large coffee table.
 The floors are polished concrete and the walls are stone with a big fireplace dominating one side.
 Big glass sliding doors lead outside onto a deck furnished with more comfortable sofas.

 There is a small library room, with a television where you can sit and enjoy wildlife DVDs.
 In one corner of the library are some shelves where a few curios and some Kwandwe merchandise are for sale.
-More Xhosa craftworks can be purchased at Heatherton Towers, the main reception of Kwandwe Private Game Reserve.
+More Xhosa craftworks, along with other curios, can be purchased at Heatherton Towers, the main reception of Kwandwe Private Game Reserve.

 Outside Kwandwe Ecca Lodge's main area, and set away from it, is a long, narrow rim-flow swimming pool surrounded by a wooden deck with a few teak loungers and umbrellas.